 How To Effectively Manage Your Time Between Family And Studying.
 Advice from Industry Experts and Senior Lecturer

-Advice from MSc in Digital Marketing graduate Geraint Holliman
+POWER advice video ONE below with MSc in Digital Marketing graduate Geraint Holliman (2min).

 Managing the demand on your time that a Master’s degree has, I’m not going to deny it it’s difficult.
 When I did it I was at a particular life stage, I had a young family, I had a business, I had ageing relatives.
 It was tricky.
 There were times when I thought, “Well, I don’t think I’ve got the time to continue,” but I did.
 I had some family deaths and that really knocked me for six.
 However, I decided that it was worth doing, I was going to go through it because the outcomes were going to be really, really useful.